-Tripura is one of the northeastern seven sisters state in India.
-In fact, it is the 3rd smallest state of India and covers an area of 10,494 square km.
-The state is surrounded by Bangladesh on the north, west and south.
-It is surrounded by the state of Mizoram and Assam in the eastern side.
+Tripura is one of the Northeastern seven sister states in India.
+In fact, it is the 3rd smallest state of India and covers an area of 10,486 square km.
+The state is surrounded by Bangladesh on its north, west and south.
+On its eastern side, it is surrounded by the state of Mizoram and Assam.
 Agartala is the capital of this state.
-As per the 2011 census, the population of the state is 3,671,032.
+As per the 2011 census, the population of the state is 36,73,032.
 It constitutes around 0.3% of the total population of the country.
-The indigenous communities that are known as ST (Scheduled Tribes) in India from 30% of the population in Tripura.
+The indigenous communities that are known as ST (Scheduled Tribes) in India form 30% of the population in Tripura.
 The state has 19 tribes, and it is an eco-friendly and pollution-free state.

 History of Tripura

 In Sanskrit, Tripura means 'three cities'.
 Paleolithic tools that are made from fossil wood are found in Khowai and Haora valleys.
 The state is mentioned in all the Indian epics like the Mahabharata, the Puranas, and the Edicts of Ashoka.
 Kirat Desh is the old name of Tripura.
 But, it is not clear whether Kirat Desh is coterminous with modern Tripura.
 The entire region of this state was ruled by Twipra kingdom for many centuries.
 As years passed by, the boundaries of the kingdom have changed.
 The state is house to various royal palaces and temples that attract tourists and vacationers from across the world.
 Agartala, the capital city, is a popular sight-seeing location.